rcgsheffield/sheffield_hpc/stanage/software/apps/rstudio.rst

 Interactive Usage
 -----------------
-To use RStudio you will need to be in a :ref:`flight graphical sessions on Stanage <flight-desktop>`.
+To use RStudio you will need to be in a :ref:`flight graphical session on Stanage <flight-desktop>`.

 In your flight session open a terminal and load the R and Rstudio modules